 Although this is a coach tour, please note that this coach tour also includes two locations treks, one in the morning at Castle Ward Estate (3kms), the other in the afternoon at Tollymore forest (3kms).
-Accordingly, this tour is not recommended for young children, nor anyone with limited mobility.
+For this reason this tour is not recommended for young children, nor anyone with limited mobility.
 Please wear outdoor footwear and dress appropriately for the Northern Irish weather.